Skip to main content

 Amino Acid

-EAAs (Essential Amino Acids): Benefits, Dosage, Forms & Research
+EAAs (Essential Amino Acids) — Research Profile

 This content is for informational purposes only and does not constitute medical advice.
-Consult your healthcare provider before starting any supplement.
+Statements about dietary supplements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
+Individual results may vary — consult your healthcare provider before starting any supplement.
 Full disclaimer

 EAAs contain all nine essential amino acids needed for complete muscle protein synthesis.
 At 6-12 g around training, they stimulate muscle protein synthesis more effectively than BCAAs alone.
 They are ideal for fasted training, between meals, or when whole protein is not practical.